Initial Placement into ALP Classes

 Appeals must be made, only in the most unusual of circumstances, within one week of the student receiving official notification of results.

-- "Unusual circumstances" might include, but are not limited to: environmental factors, sudden illness, acts of God.
+- "Unusual circumstances" might include, but are not limited to: environmental factors, sudden illness that prevented you from completing the ALP Essay Exam, acts of God.

 - Your appeal will require a clear reason why unusual circumstances apply in your case.